10 Things to Know About the Unwinding of the Medicaid Continuous Enrollment Provision

 KFF estimates that enrollment in Medicaid/CHIP will have grown by 23.3 million to nearly 95 million from February 2020 to the end of March 2023 when the continuous enrollment provision ended (Figure 1).
 Overall enrollment increases may reflect economic conditions related to the pandemic, the adoption of the Medicaid expansion under the Affordable Care Act in several states (NE, MO, OK), as well as the continuous enrollment provision included in the Families First Coronavirus Response Act (FFCRA).
 This provision requires states to provide continuous coverage for Medicaid enrollees until the end of the month in which the public health emergency (PHE) ends in order to receive enhanced federal funding.
 By preventing states from disenrolling people from coverage, the continuous enrollment provision has helped to preserve coverage during the pandemic.
 It also increased state spending for Medicaid, though KFF has estimated that the enhanced federal funding from a 6.2 percentage point increase in the federal match rate (FMAP) exceeded the higher state costs.

 The Consolidated Appropriations Act, 2023 decouples the Medicaid continuous enrollment provision from the PHE and terminates this provision on March 31, 2023.
 Starting April 1, 2023, states can resume Medicaid disenrollments.
-States would be eligible for phase-down of the enhanced FMAP (6.2 percentage points through March 2023; 5 percentage points through June 2023; 2.5 percentage points through September 2023 and 1.5 percentage points through December 2023) if they comply with certain rules.
-States cannot restrict eligibility standards, methodologies, and procedures and states cannot increase premiums as required in FFCRA.
+States will be eligible for the phase-down of the enhanced FMAP (6.2 percentage points through March 2023; 5 percentage points through June 2023; 2.5 percentage points through September 2023 and 1.5 percentage points through December 2023) if they comply with certain rules.
+They cannot restrict eligibility standards, methodologies, and procedures and cannot increase premiums as required in FFCRA.
 Further, states must also comply with federal rules about conducting renewals.
-Lastly, states are required to maintain up to date contact information, and attempt to contact enrollees prior to disenrollment.
+Lastly, states are required to maintain up to date contact information and attempt to contact enrollees prior to disenrollment when mail is returned.

 2. KFF estimates that between 5 million and 14 million people will lose Medicaid coverage once the continuous enrollment provision end.